scotty-d/bioinfo-scripts/README.md

 # bioinfo-scripts
-various scripts built for my bioinformatics experiments
+This repository contains various scripts I have used for bioinformatics experiments.

 # orf_report.pl
 for each DNA sequence, print the longest ORF

 # randnuc.pl
-generates a random DNA sequence based on a first-order Markov model
+generates a random DNA sequence based on a first-order Markov model (example input files: nprob.txt, dnprob.txt)

 # vcf_substitute.pl
 substitute reference positions in a genome assembly for variants